tormod-hagen/launchyxl/README.md

 The preferred method is to add the file as an Excel addin.

 It's possible to share a collection of lists (via a config file) with a team - to further improve productivity.
 It's possible to edit the collection of links via the addin itself - or via any text editor.
-The logic is as simple as
+The logic is as simple as:

-<id>,<filepath>,<description>
-i.e -->
-Google,http://www.google.com,The Google Search engine Projects,X:\Projects\live.xlsx,Overview of ongoing projects Holiday,Y:\administration\holiday.xslx
-New Project, X:\Projects\New project template.docx,The template used for new projects
+id,filepath,description